 The hockey club at California University of Pennsylvania has been in existence for many years, but its past history is certainly not one of great success and accomplishment.
 In 2002, however, that legacy was broken.
 That year, Jamison Roth teamed with advisor Chuck Bohn to breathe life into the forgettable program.
 What has happened since has been a rise to excellence that has placed Cal U among the top hockey programs in the region and nation.
 The future promises a bright future for Cal U Hockey.

 Cal U joined the College Hockey East (CHE) for the 2002-03 season and immediately established itself as a team to be reckoned with by winning the 2003 CHE Provisional Tournament Championship.
 That same year, Cal U joined the American Collegiate Hockey Association (ACHA) at the Division III level.
 The CHE team(CAL 1) is still a member of CHE and ACHA today.
 The CHE currently consists of teams from western Pennsylvania and western New York, while the ACHA DII level is approximately 140 teams from colleges and universities across the nation.
-Cal U is currently the four time defending CHE conference champion (07,08,09, 10).
+Cal U is currently the seven time defending CHE conference champion (07,08,09, 10, 11, 12, 13).
 The program also won the University’s first ever male national team championship, as the Vulcan’s won the 2008 ACHA Division III National Championship.
 The ACHA holds its annual national tournament every March at various locations across the country.
 California University of PA hosted the 2005 ACHA DIII National Championships in Pittsburgh where the team finished 7th overall.

 Hosting the 2005 National Tournament in Pittsburgh went a long way in strengthening the relationship the hockey club has with the University.
 While the team is unable to provide scholarships to its players, the University does provide the team with the financial and academic support it needs to operate effectively.
 The club is still run by the players, who pay dues each semester and form a Board of Directors to oversee its operations.